Safelight (film): Plot

-The film is set in the 1970s and it starts off in front of a truck stop where Vickie is getting roughed up by Skid (Alejandro), her narcissistic pimp.
+The film is set in the 1970s and it starts off in front of a truck stop where Vicki is getting roughed up by Skid, her narcissistic pimp.
 Seeing this physical exchange taking place, Charles, who had been working at the truck stop, comes outside with a bat telling Skid to leave her alone.
 Skid eventually drives off not taking Charles seriously due to his physical condition.

-Charles (Peters) is a 17-year-old high school student who gets constantly bullied because of his physical disability, but finds solace in taking photographs.
-One day at school Charles's teacher, Mr. Sullivan (Gretsch), announces that a photography contest would be taking place at the school.
+Charles is a 17-year-old high school student who gets constantly bullied because of his physical disability, but finds solace in taking photographs.
+One day at school Charles's teacher, Mr. Sullivan, announces that a photography contest would be taking place at the school.
 Intrigued, Charles takes a flyer.

-Charles lives at home with his supportive father, Eric (Beghe), who is dying.
-Back at the truck stop, Charles works for a witty middle-aged woman named, Peg (Lahti), who absolutely adores and encourages him.
+Charles lives at home with his supportive father, Eric, who is dying.
+Back at the truck stop, Charles works for a witty middle-aged woman named, Peg, who absolutely adores and encourages him.

-Vickie (Temple) is an 18-year-old prostitute who lives in a motel room near the truck stop.
-Vickie relentlessly puts up with her crazy women-hating pimp, Skid, who always wants his cut of the money she makes for hooking.
+Vicki is an 18-year-old prostitute who lives in a motel room near the truck stop.
+Vicki relentlessly puts up with her crazy women-hating pimp, Skid, who always wants his cut of the money she makes for hooking.

-Meanwhile, Vickie keeps on coming into the truck stop in between her sessions with various truck drivers, making small talk with Charles.
+Meanwhile, Vicki keeps on coming into the truck stop in between her sessions with various truck drivers, making small talk with Charles.

 Charles is thinking about entering the photography contest but he doesn't know what his theme will be.

-During one of his shifts Vickie comes in and notices Charles contest flyer and asks him if he is going to enter.
+During one of his shifts Vicki comes in and notices Charles contest flyer and asks him if he is going to enter.
 Charles expresses that he wants to take photos of the California lighthouses, but that he would need someone to drive him, on account of his physical disability.
-Vickie then offers to drive Charles around so that he could take pictures of the different lighthouses for his contest.
+Vicki then offers to drive Charles around so that he could take pictures of the different lighthouses for his contest.

-At the first lighthouse Charles tells Vickie that his mother abandoned him when he was young and that the camera he was using to take the photos belonged to his brother, Kevin, who was killed in Vietnam.
-To which, Vickie revealed that her father was dead and that her mother kicked her out of the house.
+At the first lighthouse Charles tells Vicki that his mother abandoned him when he was young and that the camera he was using to take the photos belonged to his brother, Kevin, who was killed in Vietnam.
+To which, Vicki revealed that her father was dead and that her mother kicked her out of the house.

-At the second lighthouse Vickie reveals to Charles that her mother kicked her out the house because she thought that Vickie was messing around with one of her boyfriends and that once she was on her own she met Skid.
-Seeing that Charles and Vickie were getting closer, Peg invites her out to go dancing with her, Charles and a couple of her girlfriends, Vickie agrees.
-During their night out Vickie persuades Charles to slow dance with her and the two share a kiss.
+At the second lighthouse Vicki reveals to Charles that her mother kicked her out the house because she thought that Vicki was messing around with one of her boyfriends and that once she was on her own she met Skid.
+Seeing that Charles and Vicki were getting closer, Peg invites her out to go dancing with her, Charles and a couple of her girlfriends, Vicki agrees.
+During their night out Vicki persuades Charles to slow dance with her and the two share a kiss.